julelang/manual/src/responsiveness/expressions.md

 # Responsive Expressions

 Responsiveness of expressions is based on eliminating the need for some additional information whenever possible.
 This is something that is largely based on the static type system.
-If your compiler knows the type in which the expression will be used, it can provide some optional simple methods like removing static types.
+If your compiler knows the type in which the expression will be used, it can provide some optional simple methods, like removing static types.

 Responsive identification of types is nothing new.
 Some languages ​​have even paid special attention to this in their design.